This solution introduces Pivotal Cloud Foundry (PCF) and the benefits of running PCF on Google Cloud, such as:

 Rapid VM provisioning for scaling the platform to help meet your developer and user needs.

-Save up to 30% with sustained use discounts for virtual machines that run for a full month period.
+Save up to 30% with sustained use discounts for virtual machines that run for a full-month period.

-Running PCF on GCP
+Running PCF on Google Cloud

 The following diagram shows an example of a multi-region PCF deployment that uses the global HTTP load balancer’s single anycast IP to route user requests to the closest region.

-Platform administrators can leverage OpsManager in PCF version 1.8 or higher to configure, deploy and scale PCF on GCP.
-You can rapidly provision Compute Engine instances in minutes to scale the underlying platform as your application traffic increases.
-PCF handles scaling down your applications and underlying infrastructure when traffic subsides, helping to ensure that you are only paying for computing resources that are actively used.
-With Compute Engine’s sustained use discounts, the baseline workload of your PCF installation can receive up to a 30% discount on its VM pricing.
+Platform admins can leverage Ops Manager in PCF version 1.8 or higher to configure, deploy, and scale PCF on Google Cloud.
+You can rapidly provision Compute Engine instances in minutes to scale the underlying platform as your app traffic increases.
+PCF handles scaling down your apps and underlying infrastructure when traffic subsides, helping to ensure that you are only paying for computing resources that are actively used.
+With the sustained use discounts of Compute Engine, the baseline workload of your PCF installation can receive up to a 30% discount on its VM pricing.